 If culture and city-living is your priority then you’ll absolutely love Copenhagen.
 Just be prepared to spend some money especially if you want to live in the city centre.
 Although I knew how expensive Denmark and Scandinavia in general were, I was still surprised by how much I was spending just on groceries, transport and rent every month.
 Copenhagen is definitely not a budget-friendly city and my most important piece of advice is to only come here as a digital nomad if you are completely financially stable.
 Luckily, you can make some money on the side if you are from a European country and do not need a work visa.
 Since the minimum wage is quite high this could help take off some financial pressure in the beginning.
 Copenhagen is definitely underrated as a digital nomad destination and should be at the top of your list for places to live and work remotely in Europe.

-Places to Work in Copenhagen
+Work in Copenhagen

 Copenhagen is a fantastic place for those who work remotely and do not have a set workspace or office.
 Since apartments tend to be quite small in the city you will most likely want to either join a coworking space or get your work done in one of the many coffee shops around town.
 If you’re on a budget and don’t want to commit to an expensive membership you should look into university libraries around the city.
 Some of these allow public access or you can get a membership for free.
 You’ll get a peaceful work environment and all the facilities you need.